lthrdang/project-ml-microserivce-k8s/README.md

 ---

+## Prerequisites

+* Linux machine (Ubuntu/Debian)
+* Python 3.7
+* Docker Hub account

 ## Setup the Environment

 * Create a virtualenv with Python 3.7 and activate it.
 Refer to this link for help on specifying the Python version in the virtualenv.

 ```bash
 python3 -m pip install --user virtualenv
 # You should have Python 3.7 available in your host.